lwjglgamedev/lwjglbook-bookcontents/chapter-08/chapter-08.md

 The `MouseInput` class provides an input method which should be called when game input is processed.
 This method calculates the mouse displacement from the previous position and stores it into the `displVec` variable so it can be used by our game.

 The `MouseInput` class will be instantiated in our `Window` class, which will also provide a getter to return its instance.
-It also invokes the input method each time events are polled.

 ```java
 public class Window {